Ek Din: Production

-The film was announced in July 2025.
 The film was shot in Sapporo, Japan, utilizing the snowy landscape to enhance the visual appeal.
 The Japan schedule of the film was wrapped in March 2024.
 The Mumbai schedule began in the same month, with filming taking place in Film City.

+Soundtrack

+The film's soundtrack was composed by Ram Sampath, with lyrics written by Irshad Kamil.
+Though Arijit Singh had formally announced his departure from playback singing, he provided vocals to five tracks in the film honoring the earlier commitment.